It’s a wonderful day to talk about the potential health benefits of catnip.

 11. Supports Detoxification

 Because of the different qualities of catnip, it is able to help remove the toxins in your body.

 I’ve mentioned that catnip induces sweating to reduce your body temperature.

-It is also a good way of flushing out unwanted water and toxins in your body.
+It is also a good way to flush out unwanted water and toxins from your body.

 The same goes for catnip’s diuretic qualities.